 - Hold for 30 seconds or as long as you can.

 You may choose to place a second pool noodle under your feet or ankles depending on your fitness level.
 It’s all about adjusting to make sure this is the best pool exercise for your capabilities and needs.
 Pool planks as aquatic therapy are a great alternative to something like yoga, especially for those looking to strengthen core muscles.
 This is especially true for women looking to begin exercising after giving birth.
 It may take you a while to get back to your pre-pregnancy weight and fitness level, but with aquatic therapy, the process is much more interesting.

 Use the Pool to Get in Shape This Summer

 There are a variety of styles and types of pool workouts and exercises for back pain, arms, legs, and more.
 Find one that you enjoy and can have fun with.
 The pool isn’t just for relaxing; it can also serve as a great workout and fitness facilitator.

-And if you’ve suffered an injury and are looking for a pool rehabilitation program or pool therapy exercises to help you heal and bounce back stronger than ever, use the BetterPT website or BetterPT app to book your appointment.
-Get direct access to a PT near you that specializes in physical therapy with a pool.
+And if you’ve suffered an injury and are looking for a pool rehabilitation program or pool therapy exercises to help you heal and bounce back stronger than ever, use the BetterPT clinic location tool or download the BetterPT app to book your appointment.
+Get direct access to a physical therapy clinic near you that specializes in physical therapy with a pool.